Resources

 Meat + Seafood

-Monterey Bay Aquarium’s Seafood Watch Pocket Guide – Rates seafood according to: Best Choices, Good Alternatives, and Avoid.
-Consult their Super Green List for recommended wild & farmed seafood that’s healthy for people and the oceans.
+Monterey Bay Aquarium’s Seafood Watch Printable Pocket Guide – Rates seafood according to: Best Choices, Good Alternatives, and Avoid.
+Other handy printable guides here, including a neat Sushi Guide.
+Their Super Green List is a list of the most recommended wild & farmed seafood that’s healthy for both people and the oceans.

 Living Foods – Raw / Sprouted / Fermented